openmethane/openmethane/methodology-website.md

 finer mesh weather model called the Weather Research and Forecast model (WRF) in our region of interest.\
 \
-We need to know what either behaviour is coming from outside the area of our focus, so we use global weather models to feed information to the edges of our region.\
+We need to know  about weather systems coming from outside the area of our focus, so we use global weather models to feed information to the edges of our region.\
 \